Helicoptero Workshop

 WHo is this for ?

-This workshop is for movers who want to deepen their understanding of acrobatics—not just how to do a move, but how it’s built from the inside out.
+This workshop is for anyone—whether beginner or experienced—who want to explore soft acrobatics with more clarity and depth, not just learning what to do, but how movement is built from the inside out.

-We’ll explore the layered construction of movement through the nervous system, synergistic chains, referent configurations, spatial patterns, and affordances that shape action and perception.
+We’ll break down the layers of motion: the nervous system, synergies, referent configurations, spatial patterns, progressions and the affordances that guide action and perception.

 The only requirement: you should be able to perform a cartwheel comfortably, with your hips fully passing over your head.